Featured Uji Matcha

 Matcha is technically a type of green tea, but it is produced and consumed differently.
 Rather than steeping tea leaves in hot water and discarding them, you drink matcha by whisking matcha powder directly into hot water.
 This means you consume the entire tea leaf, not just an infusion.

 That single shift — from brewed green tea to powdered green tea — affects caffeine content, antioxidant content, texture, and overall experience.
+This higher concentration also means the effects of matcha, including potential side effects, can be more pronounced than those of regular green tea.

 Matcha vs Green Tea at a Glance